What are the company’s core businesses

 The company borrowings comes from various sources, including commercial banks, securities companies, insurance companies, asset managements, as well as public offering of debentures.

 Both short-term and long-term borrowings are the main components of the company’s financing tools, which are substantially composed of bill of exchange, promissory note, debentures, and long-term loan.
-In the first half of 2017, cost of fund accounted for 3.2%; meanwhile, the proportions of each borrowing component are stated in the chart below.
+In the third quarter of 2017, cost of fund accounted for 3.2%; meanwhile, the proportions of each borrowing component are stated in the chart below.

 The company’s debt covenant has limited to Debt to Equity ratio lower than 10 times.
-In the first half of 2017, the ratio is only at 5.12 times.
+In the third quarter of 2017, the ratio is only at 4.85 times.

 The Company provided the allowance for doubtful accounts for credit card, circle loan and personal loan receivables which have aging less than 90 days by using the loss rate net of recovery which the Company believed that such loss rate reflects the current credit risk inherent in the portfolio.
 Moreover, the Company adjusted the historical loss experience by the information on trend and economic conditions that might have an effect on the ability to repay the debt of the debtor groups including additional economic factors to cope with the potential risks from the future economic fluctuation and the Company fully reserved for receivables which are defaulted for 90 days or more.

 Asset quality continues to improve.
 NPLs of both credit card and personal loan has been constantly decreased since year 2013; as a result, the total portfolio’s NPL dropped.
-NPL in the first half of 2017 are as follows.
+NPL in the third quarter of 2017 are as follows.

 The Shareholders’ meeting no. 1/2003 on March 25, 2003 approved the dividend payment policy to not less than 40 percent of net profit after deduction of income tax and appropriation for a legal reserve.